valory-xyz/open-autonomy/packages/valory/protocols/abci/README.md

     #    response_apply_snapshot_chunk: {}
 ...
 ---
-# google.protobuf.Duration
-#ct:Duration: |
-#  // Signed seconds of the span of time.
-Must be from -315,576,000,000
-#  // to +315,576,000,000 inclusive.
-Note: these bounds are computed from:
-#  // 60 sec/min * 60 min/hr * 24 hr/day * 365.25 days/year * 10000 years
-#  int64 seconds = 1;
-#
-#  // Signed fractions of a second at nanosecond resolution of the span
-#  // of time.
-Durations less than one second are represented with a 0
-#  // `seconds` field and a positive or negative `nanos` field.
-For durations
-#  // of one second or more, a non-zero value for the `nanos` field must be
-#  // of the same sign as the `seconds` field.
-Must be from -999,999,999
-#  // to +999,999,999 inclusive.
-#  int32 nanos = 2;
-# google.protobuf.Timestamp
 ct:Timestamp: |
   // Represents seconds of UTC time since Unix epoch
   // 1970-01-01T00:00:00Z.
 Must be from 0001-01-01T00:00:00Z to